silhavyj/KIV-PSI-task02/README.md

 ### Thread pool

 Upon the start of the server, there is a pre-defined amount of worker threads created.
-The purpose of these threads is to handle connections from the clients and response to their requests.
+The purpose of these threads is to handle connections from the clients and respond to their requests.
 When a client connects to the server, their connection is stored into a queue waiting to be processed by one of the workers.
 If there is no request (connection) to be processed, all workers are temporarily blocked off on a condition variable (reducing CPU usage).
 When a new connection is accepted, one of the workers is woken up, so it can handle the client.
-Having a fixed number of threads help prevent a possible DOS attack (with each connection a new thread would be created).
+Having a fixed number of threads helps prevent a possible DOS attack (with each connection a new thread would be created).

 ### Client connection timeout